percona/percona-postgresql-operator/CONTRIBUTING.md

-# Contributing to Percona Distribution for PostgreSQL Operator
+# Contributing to Percona Operator for PostgreSQL

 ## Prerequisites